tomeichlersmith/denv/docs/src/README.md

 a development environment across these four container managers.

 ## Alternatives
+In general, most of these alternatives are either more popular than denv or maintained by larger groups of people (or both), so I would suggest using one of these projects if they work for your use case.

 - [distrobox](https://github.com/89luca89/distrobox): main inspiration for denv, POSIX-sh program with a larger feature set than denv but currently restricted to docker or podman
   - I attempted to develop distrobox in such a way as to support apptainer and singularity; however, the added features mainly centered around editing the container while it is being run were not supported by the apptainer/singularity installations on the HPCs I have access to.